PhysiCell-Tools/python-loader/man/docstring/mcds.get_substrate_list.md

 ## description:
 ```
-            function returns all chemical species names,
+            function returns all chemical species names, modeled
-            modeled in the microenvironment.
+            in the microenvironment, ordered by chemical species ID.

 ```